zeek/zeek/script-reference/directives.rst

     Loads the specified Bro script, specified as the relative pathname of the file (relative to one of the directories in Bro's file search path).
-    If the Bro script filename ends with ".bro", then you don't need to specify the file extension.
+    If the Bro script filename ends with ".zeek", then you don't need to specify the file extension.
 The filename cannot contain any whitespace.

-    In this example, Bro will try to load a script "policy/misc/capture-loss.bro" by looking in each directory in the file search path (the file search path can be changed by setting the BROPATH environment variable)::
+    In this example, Bro will try to load a script "policy/misc/capture-loss.zeek" by looking in each directory in the file search path (the file search path can be changed by setting the BROPATH environment variable)::

         @load policy/misc/capture-loss

-    If you specify the name of a directory instead of a filename, then Bro will try to load a file in that directory called "__load__.bro" (presumably that file will contain additional "@load" directives).
+    If you specify the name of a directory instead of a filename, then Bro will try to load a file in that directory called "__load__.zeek" (presumably that file will contain additional "@load" directives).

-    In this example, Bro will try to load a file "tuning/defaults/__load__.bro" by looking in each directory in the file search path::
+    In this example, Bro will try to load a file "tuning/defaults/__load__.zeek" by looking in each directory in the file search path::

         @load tuning/defaults